Everything You Need To Know About Lighting

 You may have heard the terms “bright light” and “low light” plants, but what does that really mean?

 “Bright light” or “full sun” means there is no barrier (curtains or blinds, a tall tree or building that creates shade) between the plant and the light source (a sunny window).
 This is where your plant will receive the most bright or direct light while indoors.
-Aloes, succulents and palm trees are sun worshipping plants.
-They should get direct sun for at least 6 hours a day.
+Ficus, succulents and Monstera are sun worshipping plants and should be placed directly in or no more than 2-3 feet from a window.
 Generally speaking, you would want to put them the brightest spot in the room.

-“Medium light” or “filtered sunlight” is light that’s been diffused (sheer curtains) between the plant and the light source (a sunny window) Some refer to it as “dappled sunlight”.
-Anything partially obstructing the path between your plant and the lightsource creates this medium light.
-Ferns and aroid plants (Monstera and Aglaonema) have evolved to live on the forest floor, so they are used to being shaded from the sun.
+“Medium light” or “filtered sunlight” is light that’s been diffused (sheer curtains) between the plant and the light source (a sunny window).
+Some refer to it as “dappled sunlight”.
+Anything partially obstructing the path between your plant and the light source creates this medium light.
+Ferns and aroid plants (ZZ and Philodendron) have evolved to live on the forest floor, so they are used to being shaded from the sun.
 They have not evolved to handle the harsh rays of direct sunlight so they prefer medium light conditions.

 “Low light” means no direct sunlight will reach your plant.
-It is probably a few feet away from your light source (sunny window) or in a room with artificial light.
-(Learn more about artificial light).
+It is probably a few feet away from your light source (sunny window) or any space where it can see outside but cannot see the sky.
 Low light means less energy and less food.
 Some plants can survive in low light conditions but they will not thrive.

 Keep in mind that the sun changes places in the sky depending on time of day and season, affecting how much light your plant will get.
 Monitor how the light changes throughout the year and adjust your plants position accordingly.